 Varies depending on rate set annually by the Division of Property Taxation

-Photovoltaic (PV) and wind energy facilities with a capacity of 2 megawatts (MW) AC or less are assessed locally for property taxes.
-Additionally, low impact hydro, geothermal, and biomass facilities with a capacity of 2 MW or less and which were placed in service prior to January 1, 2010 are also assessed locally for property taxes.
+Solar photovoltaic (PV) and wind energy facilities with a capacity of 2 megawatts (MW) AC or less are assessed locally for property taxes.
+Additionally, low impact hydro, geothermal, and biomass facilities with a capacity of 2 MW or less and which were placed in service prior to January 1, 2010, are also assessed locally for property taxes.
 In assigning value to renewable energy property, local assessors are required to use the cost approach outlined in the Assessors' Reference Library.
 Assessors must also examine the sales comparison and income approaches, both described in the Assessor's Reference Library.

 State Assessed Renewable Energy Property

 Renewable energy systems with a capacity greater than 2 MW are assessed for property taxes by the State Assessed Properties Section of the Division of Property Taxation.
 Additionally, small or low impact hydro, geothermal, and biomass facilities of any size which were placed in service on or after January 1, 2010, are assessed by the state for property taxes.
-These facilities are valued as though its actual value for property taxation is that of a non-renewable energy facility, including all direct and indirect costs.
+These facilities are valued as though their actual value for property taxation is that of a non-renewable energy facility, including all direct and indirect costs.
 The incremental value of the renewable energy facilities above the non-renewable facilities is disregarded.

 The Division of Property Taxation is responsible for determining the nonrenewable comparison value each year.
 Starting in 2014, state assessed properties use a five-year rolling average of the most recent rates.
 This valuation methodology applies to renewable energy that is connected to the grid through an interconnection meter.
 It does not apply to off-grid customer-sited resources.